 Badge of office

-.

 Advance PP Slide 10 Original uniform patches

 What do all of these have in common with each other?
 (They tell us something about the person wearing the uniform - where he’s from, what he’s done, etc.)